kurtosis/kurtosis.github.io/docs/_posts/2025-06-01-pass_at_k_scaling.markdown

 <aside>

-- One important observation is that as $k \rightarrow \infin$, pass@k is dominated by the contribution of the most difficult task (i.e. the largest $|c|$).
+- One important observation is that as $k \rightarrow \infty$, pass@k is dominated by the contribution of the most difficult task (i.e. the largest $|c|$).
 Asymptotically, the optimal T is the value that maximizes pass@1 for this task.
 - At first I had planned to use this as a metric to compare different eval sets.
 However it is very noisy since it depends on the single most extreme task so I abandoned this idea.
 - I noticed that for intermediate values of k, optimal temperature follows a smooth power law over several decades so I focused on this instead.
 </aside>